iamshs/product-analysis-website/README.md

 # My Project is BIG brand reviews
-This project was bootstrapped with [Create React App](https://playful-zabaione-cf1852.netlify.app/).
+This project was bootstrapped with [Big brand review ](https://playful-zabaione-cf1852.netlify.app/).

 ## It is an single page application showing product review